MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

    ![Optional user settings](media/user-optional-settings.png "Optional user settings")

-8. Review all the info in this last page.
-To make changes, select the **Edit** buton below each section.
+8. Review the info in this last page.
+To make changes, select the **Edit** button below each section.
 When you're done, select **Finish Adding**.

 9. If you selected **Generate password** in step 4, make note of the password.
 The user will need this password to sign in.